PagerTree/pt4-docusaurus/learn/devops/best-devops-tools/README.md

 ## DevOps Release Tools (CI/CD Automation Tools)

 The release phase in the DevOps lifecycle focuses on tagging and publishing the built and tested code into a central repository to be deployed later.
-[Continuous Integration (CI) and Continuous Deployment (CD) tools](https://pagertree.com/learn/devops/what-is-devops/best-ci-cd-tools) are critical in this phase, automating the deployment process, reducing manual interventions, and ensuring that releases are consistent, reliable, and quick.&#x20;
+[Continuous Integration (CI) and Continuous Deployment (CD) tools](https://pagertree.com/learn/devops/what-is-devops/best-ci-cd-tools) are critical in this phase, automating the deployment process, reducing manual interventions, and ensuring that releases are consistent, reliable, and quick.

 Some DevOps Release tools include: